East Moor and Lynher Valleys Circular Walk

 Hawthorn trees are often a little bigger than blackthorn, especially in harsh environments such as on the coast.
 Blackthorn tends to form thickets whereas hawthorn are typically distinct trees.
 Hawthorn bark is usually shiny whereas blackthorn is dull.
 The thorns on hawthorn tend to be shorter (less then 2cm) and point slightly forwards on the stem.
 Blackthorn has longer spikes that stick out at right angles.

-28. Go through the gate and follow the path to reach another gate at the far end.
+28. Go through the gate and follow the grassy track to reach another gate at the far end.

 To discourage herbivores from eating them, nettles leaves have tiny spikes which inject a stinging venom.
 The myth that nettle stings are caused by acid is one that needs debunking as the formic acid in nettle venom is at a concentration that is too low to cause a sting.
 It is actually a combination of neurotransmitters (histamine, serotonin and acetylcholine) in the venom which causes skin irritation.
 The most effective relief is likely to be from an antihistamine cream but only if applied quickly enough.